Bearnardd/BearX/README.md

 ### What is BearX?
-BearX is my personal try to create self-sufficient Deep-Learning library which contains the best aspects (in my opinion) of both Keras and Pytorch frameworks, but most importantly I am working on this project to get in-depth knownledge about maths behind neural network and learn how properly structure larger projects in Python.
+BearX is my personal try to create self-sufficient Deep-Learning library which contains the best aspects (in my opinion) of both Keras and Pytorch frameworks, but most importantly I am working on this project to get in-depth knownledge about maths behind neural network and learn how to properly structure larger projects in Python.
 ### Quickstart with BearX
 ```python
 from bearx.layers import Linear